 These strips also offer versatile controls, including Wi-Fi connectivity, a smartphone app, and the option to control them with your Amazon Echo or Google Home speaker.
 Smart home integration also allows you to set the strips to come on or switch color at specific times of the day or based on other triggers.
 The white and warm white LEDs can be difficult to manipulate using smart home voice controls, but you can always fall back on using the app if you experience any issues.

-Best Budget: TJOY LED Strip Lights with 44 Key Remote
+TJOY Multicolored LED Strip Lights

 Uses bright, colorful 5050 LEDs